-- take seriously all allegations of bullying behaviour and act in a timely, sensitive, and supportive manner when responding to students who disclose or report bullying incidents, and recognize that some allegations may require more comprehensive intervention. - respond to any student behaviour that is likely to have a negative impact on the school climate. - address behaviours that are contrary to provincial, Board and School Code of Conducts, which include, but are not limited to, inappropriate sexual behaviour, gender-based violence, and harassment on the basis of sex, gender identity, sexual orientation, race, colour, ethnicity, culture, citizenship, ancestry, origin, religion, creed, family status, socio-economic status, disability and/or any other immutable characteristic or ground protected by the Ontario Human Rights Code. - encourage students to report incidents of bullying; and support, monitor and act upon all reported incidents, to ensure the safety of all students. - consider interventions and, supports and consequences that align with the student's strengths and needs, as well as with the program goals and learning expectations as documented in an Individual Education Plan (IEP). - model appropriate language and actions for students. - increase awareness and understanding of the dynamics of bullying and develop a school-wide bullying prevention and intervention plan to incorporate in the School Improvement Plan for Student Achievement and Well-Being.
+- take seriously all allegations of bullying behaviour and act in a timely, sensitive, and supportive manner when responding to students who disclose or report incidents of bullying, and recognize that some allegations may require more comprehensive intervention. - respond to any student behaviour that is likely to have a negative impact on the school climate. - address behaviours that are contrary to the provincial Code of Conduct, which include, but are not limited to, inappropriate sexual behaviour, gender-based violence, and harassment on the basis of sex, gender identity, sexual orientation, race, colour, ethnicity, culture, citizenship, ancestry, origin, religion, creed, family status, socio-economic status, disability and/or any other immutable characteristic or ground protected by the Ontario Human Rights Code. - address behaviours that are contrary to the Board Code of Conduct: Treat one another in a Christlike manner with dignity and respect at all times, regardless of one's age, marital status, family status, disability, race, ancestry, place of origin, colour, ethnicity, citizenship, religion, sex, sexual orientation, gender, gender expression and/or identity, always respecting and upholding the values and teachings of our Catholic faith.

+- encourage students to report incidents of bullying; and support, monitor and act upon all reported incidents, to ensure the safety of all students. - consider interventions and, supports and consequences that align with the student's strengths and needs, as well as with the program goals and learning expectations as documented in an Individual Education Plan (IEP). - model appropriate language and actions for students. - increase awareness and understanding of the dynamics of bullying and develop a school-wide bullying prevention and intervention plan to incorporate in the School Improvement Plan for Student Achievement and Well-Being.